 Since its discovery in the Chinese city of Wuhan in December 2019, the coronavirus (COVID-19) has spread to infect individuals in over 100 countries.
 The World Health Organization has therefore declared COVID-19 a pandemic.

-There have been fewer COVID-19 diagnoses in Australia than in many other countries, with over 550 confirmed cases so far.
+There have been fewer COVID-19 diagnoses in Australia than in many other countries.

 Besides the usual health advice for Australia, experts recommend travelers to: